Cogito2012/GLBS/README.md

 4. [Training and Test](#training-and-test)

 ### Requirements
 The code has been tested on Windows 10 (x64) system with MATLAB2013a and MATLAB2016b.
-To fully make use of our code, you need to prepare these toolkits for MATLAB.
+To make fully use of our code, you need to prepare these toolkits for MATLAB.
  - **glmnet**.
 We used [glmnet MATLAB toolkit](http://web.stanford.edu/~hastie/glmnet_matlab) to implement group-lasso algorithm provided by Trevor Hastie at Stanford University.
 Just unzip glmnet_matlab.zip into MATLAB toolkit directory and add its path to MATLAB.
  - **libsvm**.
 We used the most widely recognized [libsvm-3.21](https://www.csie.ntu.edu.tw/~cjlin/libsvm) MATLAB interfaces to train Support Vector Machine (SVM) classifier based on GLBS for hyperspectral image classification.

-You can also access these toolkit in [Google Drive](https://drive.google.com/drive/folders/1JvXwo2s0BhV9_NMptre4UwY0Rc7Rrz3E) or [Baidu Netdisk](https://pan.baidu.com/s/1kVioSf1)
+You can also access these toolkits in [Google Drive](https://drive.google.com/drive/folders/1JvXwo2s0BhV9_NMptre4UwY0Rc7Rrz3E) or [Baidu Netdisk](https://pan.baidu.com/s/1kVioSf1)

 ### Data Preparation
 We implement our proposed GLBS on two representative hyperspectral image dataset, i.e. Indian Pines, Botswana.
 You can access them and other datasets with MATLAB data format in [GIC Group](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes).